 The reason highly stimulating versions of food and sex can hook us—even if we're not otherwise susceptible to addiction—is that our reward circuitry evolved to drive us toward food and sex, not drugs.
 Today’s high fat /sugar foods (75% of American adults are overweight, 35% obese ) and Internet porn (you’re reading this) have the potential to hook even more people than do drugs.
 These supernormal versions of natural rewards can override our brain’s satiation mechanisms —the “I’m done” feeling—because concentrated calories and fertilization opportunities are your genes’ top priorities.

 Recent research reveals that behavioral addictions (food addiction , pathological gambling , video gaming , and Internet addiction ) and substance addictions share many of the same fundamental mechanisms leading to a collection of shared alterations in brain anatomy and chemistry.
-These brain changes include:

 - Sensitization ("A super memory of pleasure"): Rewired nerve connections cause the reward circuitry to buzz in response to addiction-related cues or thoughts.
 This Pavlovian memory makes the addiction more compelling than other activities in the addict's life.
+Cues, such as turning on the computer, seeing a pop-up, or being alone, trigger intense cravings for porn.
+Some describe a sensitized porn response as ‘entering a tunnel that has only one escape: porn’.
+Maybe you feel a rush, rapid heartbeat, even trembling, and all you can think about is logging onto your favorite tube site.
+These are examples of sensitized addiction pathways activating your reward circuit, screaming, ‘Do it now!’

 Are these the only brain changes?
 No. Each of these broad-brush indicators reflects multiple subtler addiction-related cellular and chemical alterations —just as the scan of a cancer tumor wouldn't show associated subtler cellular/chemical changes.